Supplier Citizenship Policy

 Acushnet Company Supplier Citizenship Policy

-At the Acushnet Company, we are dedicated to operating ethically, protecting the environment, and supporting the communities in which we do business.
+At Acushnet Company, we are dedicated to operating ethically, protecting the environment, and supporting the communities in which we do business.
 Our associates are guided by our Code of Conduct, which is based on our key beliefs of uncompromising integrity, values and our constant respect for people.
-These key beliefs are vital to the success of the Acushnet Company.
+These key beliefs are vital to Acushnet Company’s success.
 To support this success, the Acushnet Company Supplier Citizenship Policy establishes guidelines that respect human rights, workplace safety and protection of the environment.

 Acushnet Company Supplier Citizenship Policy Elements

 - Forced Labor

 1. Working Conditions/Health and Safety